trnglina/posts/works/the-crw/index.md

   <figcaption>Jason Lee Norman spoke on January 16th, 2020, about his experiences in writing and anthology running.</figcaption>
 </figure>

 These posters were created shortly before the events themselves, during the earlier months of 2020.
-They're designed with similar layouts, and with consistent design elements between them,
+They're designed with similar layouts, and with consistent design elements between them.
+Their compact layouts and the emphasis on text reflect their intended use: as visual parts of promotional social media posts.

 <figure>
   <img src="barb-galler-smith-ann-marston.jpg" alt="Poster with a photograph of the two guest speakers, Ann Martson and Barb Galler-Smith, editors from On-Spec Magazine, on an orange background.
 The title of the event is 'From On-Spec Magazine, Ann Martson & Barb Galler-Smith Discuss Their Editing Process'.
 The event started at 4:00 P.M., on Thursday February 13th, 2020, in the Heritage Lounge, located within Athabasca Hall.
 The group's website is at thecrwuofa.wordpress.com, and can be found at @TheCrWUofA on Facebook, Twitter, and Instagram.">